Karimo299/DontKillMyMusic/README.md

 A tweak that prevents you from killing the app that is currently playing.

 ## How does it work?
-  First, I hook into `SBMediaController` to check if there is any app that is playing.
+  First, I hooked into `SBMediaController` to check if there is any app that is playing.
 In that class there is a method called `_mediaRemoteNowPlayingApplicationIsPlayingDidChange` which is perfect because it gets called evertime an app starts/ends playing.
-In that method I store `isPlaying` &  `bundleIdentifier`.
+In that method I store `isPlaying` into `playing` &  `bundleIdentifier` into `playingAppId`.

+  Then, I hooked into `SBAppLayout`, which is the class used for all the appswithcer cards.
+Unlike `SBMediaController` there isn't `bundleIdentifier` variable lying around, but there is an NSDictionary called `rolesToLayoutItemsMap` which contains the bundleId of the switcher cards. so I made created a method  called `getAppId` to set the switcher card's bundleId to `swipeAppId`.

+  Finally, I hooked into `SBFluidSwitcherItemContainer`, which basically controls the entire appswitcher.
+In `layoutSubviews` I called `getAppId` then compared `playingAppId` and `swipeAppId` and if it is true, set the width of the UIScrollView of the app to 0, so you wouldn't be able to swipe it.

+  NOTE: I didn't cover extra things, like other tweak support or app lock for other apps.

 ## Changlog